-Livanta - Maryland's Quality Improvement Organization has a group of doctors and other health care professionals who are paid by Medicare to check on and help improve the quality of care for people with Medicare.
-Livanta - Maryland's Quality Improvement Organization is an independent organization.
+Livanta has a group of doctors and other health care professionals who are paid by Medicare to check on and help improve the quality of care for people with Medicare.
+Livanta is an independent organization.
 It is not connected with our plan.

-You should contact Livanta - Maryland's Quality Improvement Organization in any of these situations:
+You should contact Livanta in any of these situations: